SimGriff/bookworm-project3/README.md

   6. As the site owner, I want to be able to delete a genre.<br>
 *On the Manage Genres page, all genres are shown with an edit and delete button on each.*

+---

 ### Manual Testing
+* Chrome DevTools was used throughout the project to test and develop as I progressed through to completion.
+* The website has been tested on a number of devices including, iPhone SE, iPhone XR, iPhone 12 Pro, Pixel 5, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, Samsung Galaxy A51/71, Nest Hub and Nest Hub Max.
+* Friends and family members were asked to review the app and test its responsiveness, they reported no user experience issues.
+* The website was checked on various browsers: Google chrome, Microsoft Edge, Mozilla Firefox and Safari.
+Viewed all pages on each and checked the following:
+* The main navigation links for Home, Profile, Add Book, Manage Genres, Log Out, Register and Contact take the user to the appropriate page.
+*The Bookworm brand name and Logo link back to the Home page.
+*The Search area was tested and works for searched that include the author’s name or book title.
+The reset button clears the entered search text, the Search icon carries out the search when selected and the relevant book/s are displayed.
+If no book in the database the flash message “No Results Found” is displayed.
+* Edit and Delete buttons are also shown under the user’s books and are functioning as expected.
+The Edit Book form appears once the Edit button is selected presenting the user with the correct fields with the correct pre filled labels for the book.
+“Book Successfully updated” flash message displayed when a field has been edited, the cancel button returns the user to the home page.
+When a user selected the delete button a message box is displayed asking the user to confirm deletion with a further Delete button to confirm and a cancel option on the left.
+Once deletion has been confirmed the book is removed from the database.
+* Add Book navigation link takes the user to the Add Book Form with all relevant fields fully functional including dropdowns.
+The Add Book and Cancel buttons both function as expected.
+The user cannot add another book with the same title, the “This book already exists “ flash message displays when the user attempts to submit the form.
+“Book Successfully Added” flash message displays once a book has been added to the database, then the user is directed back to the home page.
+* Log in and Log Out screen perform as expected with all buttons directing the user to the appropriate page.
+The Login button directs the user to their profile page with the flash message of “Welcome,’username’.
+Log Out takes the user to the Home page with the flash message “You are logged out” and the logged out navigation links, Home, Register, Log In and Contact.
+* Register opens their profile page with the flash message “You have successfully registered!” and underneath “username”’s Library.
+* The Profile Navigation Link only displays for logged in users.
+Once selected the users’ name appears at the top of the Library Page along with all the books added by that user.
+When admin is logged in they have access to the entire collection of books on the database with full edit and delete access.
+* The Social Media links on the footer direct the user to the relevant social media sites.

 ### Bugs